BrennanOrmes/antaeus/DevDiary.md

 but it took some time as I had to read up on the mockk documentation to get a better grasp on how the library works.

 #### Sunday 10th of April (2 hours)
 Wrote batch method that can be called by a cron job.
+The batch method is exposed over HTTP so external job scheduling services can call it (Kubernetes or AWS Lambda).
 The batch handles the retrying of pending jobs returned from the charge invoices method.
 Unit tests for the cron job was interesting, as I was not sure how to test a void method.
 Reading into the mockk documentation, I learned that you can verify how many times a method was called, and that was perfect for my scenario as I wanted to see if the retry would call the update method in the invoice service with a pending status.

 #### Monday 11th of April (1 hour)
 Spent some time implementing JobRunr.
 Things seemed to be going smoothly until I hit an error that JobRunr was